dabamos/openadms-node/docs/source/running.rst

 -------

 OpenADMS Node must be installed in ``qpython3/scripts3/openadms-node/``.
 Start QPython3 and select “Programs” in the main menu.
-Change to directors ``openadms-node/`` and open ``android.py``.
+Change to directory ``openadms-node/`` and open ``android.py``.
 Change ``CONFIG_FILE_PATH`` to the path of your OpenADMS Node configuration file.
 Save and run the file to start OpenADMS Node.